MuchenZhang/ml/index.md

 Analysis on the data of these exoplanets is difficult and expensive as scientists have found thousands of exoplanets over the years with tons of data on them without a streamlined method to determine habitability on this data.
 Using PCA and KNN, we can aid in the determination of whether a given exoplanet is more likely to be habitable.

 ## Methods

-Looking at the dataset, we noticed that there are many data points with missing values.
-To address this issue, we will first scan the entire dataset and delete the columns of features with a high percentage of missing values (>70%).
-With a large number of features (102) in this dataset, removing these missing columns should have a negligible impact on our results.
+Looking at the dataset, we’ve noticed that there are many data points with missing values.
+To address this issue, we will first scan the entire dataset and delete the columns of features with a high percentage of missing values (>70%), this would minimally affect the 102 features in the dataset.

 Due to the high dimensionality dataset, it may be beneficial to reduce dimensionality to focus on the most significant features and reduce overfitting.
 To achieve this, we can use Principal Component Analysis (PCA) to determine which principal components to keep based on correlations of the features.
-This should provide a simpler dataset which will likely improve performance and generalizability across the various ML models that we plan to implement.
+This should provide a simpler dataset which will likely improve performance and generalizability across the various machine learning models that we plan to implement.

 Another data preprocessing method we can use is median imputation, where we replace missing values with the median of the feature, however, this method doesn’t guarantee an accurate prediction.
-An alternative approach using collaborative filtering is to implement the K-Nearest Neighbors algorithm to find similar instances and replace missing values based on the values of the nearest neighbors.
+An alternative approach using collaborative filtering is to implement the KNN algorithm to find similar instances and replace missing values based on the values of the nearest neighbors.
 This approach is more implementation heavy, and will be reserved for a smaller set of features with missing values after using other preprocessing methods.
 Additionally, many features have very different scales ranging from decimal differences to thousands.
-As a result, we will need to scale the data’s features through min-max scaling or z-score standardization to ensure optimal model performance.
+Therefore, we will need to scale the data’s features through min-max scaling or z-score standardization to ensure optimal model performance.

 Since habitability is a binary classification problem and the labels are provided in the dataset, we are working in a supervised learning setting which means we will need to segment our data into training and testing examples.
 It is important that we include enough cases of habitable planets in our each set due to the class imbalance.

-As a baseline model, we can use logistic regression to classify the exoplanets as either habitable or non-habitable.
 Agrawal et. al. demonstrated the notable performance of tree-based methods such as decision trees, random forests, and gradient boosted trees on the PHL-EC dataset.
 Following this notion, we plan to implement all three tree-based algorithms, specifically using scikit-learn or XGBoost library for our ordinary decision tree and random forest models, and the XGBoost library for our gradient boosted model.

 Similarly, support vector machines are effective in high dimensional spaces like our dataset, and this idea is accurately reflected by the strong SVM performance from Agrawal et. al. As such, we will implement the scikit-learn SVM model.

 Unlike the paper, we also plan to implement a deep neural network (multilayer perceptron) and compare its performance to the other models after sufficient hyperparameter tuning and regularization.
 Depending on how much control we want over the architecture of the network, we can choose to use PyTorch or streamline our implementation by using Keras.

 ## Expected Results

-We expect that the model will have a high precision for identifying exoplanets that are potentially habitable and a recall rate that ensures minimal false positives.
+We expect that the model will have a high precision for identifying exoplanets that are habitable and a recall rate that ensures minimal false positives.
 The PCA should help to increase model efficiency while maintaining prediction quality.
-In case the gaps in the dataset make it difficult to classify exoplanets as habitable or inhabitable, we will pivot to predicting a feature of the exoplanet considering if it is habitable or inhabitable.

 ## Metrics